Nivaturimika/Katerina-Engine/docs/Devlogs/2024-05/log_en.md

 ### Automatic event chain graphs

 Generate graphs of your event chains with ease, using the `graph` console command.
-It will make a text file inside `My Documents\Project Alice\oos\graph.txt`.
+It will make a text file inside `My Documents\Katerina Engine\oos\graph.txt`.
 It's in graphviz format, use a viewer like [this one](https://dreampuf.github.io/GraphvizOnline) to view it.
 But I'd recommend installing the actual graphviz program, so you don't crash the page (only if your graph is very large).

 ![](./images/graph.png)
 ![](./images/graph2.png)